 Owning a grill inspires a passion rarely seen in people who buy outdoor luxuries.
-From the food that is cooked on it to the maintenance and upkeep required to keep it in pristine condition, grill owners seem to put the most amount of time and energy into getting the maximum enjoyment from their purchase.
-Whether it’s researching rubs for the meats or, as this article will delve into more, buying the best grill cover so you have an optimal piece of equipment at your disposal, you can always rely on grill owners to make rational, reasoned decisions that will ultimately serve them best in the long run.
+From the food that you cook on it to the maintenance and upkeep to ensure it is in pristine condition, grill owners seem to invest the most amount of time and energy into getting the maximum enjoyment from their purchase.
+Whether it’s researching rubs for the meats or, as this article will delve into more, buying the best grill cover, so you have an optimal piece of equipment at your disposal, you can always rely on grill owners to make rational, reasoned decisions that will ultimately serve them best in the long run.

-Garden Home Outdoor offer this cart grill cover that ticks a lot of the boxes when searching for the perfect one.
+Garden Home Outdoor offer this bbq cover that ticks a lot of the boxes when searching for the perfect one.
 Firstly, this grill cover comes in a total of six color patterns and seven sizes.
 That’s a whole lot of options for you right there.
-Sizes start from 52 in and go right up to 72in so there is a wide variety of grills that will be covered by these dimensions.
+Sizes start from 52 in and go right up to 72in.
+So there is a wide variety of grills that will be covered by these dimensions.

-This gas grill cover is made from a durable woven polyester fabric that boasts fade resistant properties as well as having a water resistant laminate undercoat.
-There’s added features of padded handles to make removal that bit easier, elastic hem cords to get a properly snug fit and air vents.
+This gas grill cover uses a durable woven polyester fabric that boasts fade-resistant properties.
+There’s also a water-resistant laminate undercoat.
+There are added features of handles with padding to make removal that bit easier, elastic hem cords to get a properly snug fit and air vents.

-Many people don’t seem to consider that you might need a grill cover for a kettle grill as they are usually small enough to be stored inside after use but this is not necessarily the case.
-First off, the kettle grill might need to be kept outside for reasons of space so will need a cover that can stand up to the elements.
+Many people don’t seem to consider that you might require a grill cover for a kettle grill as they are usually small enough to store inside after use.
+But this is not necessarily the case.
+First off, the kettle grill might have to live outside for reasons of space.
+It, therefore, needs a cover that can stand up to the elements.
 Even if storage was inside though, there are a lot of chemicals in the home environment that can prove detrimental to the grill’s health.

-VonHaus have a large range of protective coverings and their BBQ cover is probably their most well received one.
-The storm collection grill cover is made from heavy duty 600D polyester with a waterproof PVC lining.
+VonHaus have a large range of protective coverings and their BBQ cover is probably their most well-received one.
+The storm collection grill cover uses heavy duty 600D polyester with a waterproof PVC lining.
 It measures 60in in length and its universal design ensures it will fit most medium sized BBQs.

-Added features include air ventilation, elasticated hem with drawstrings and also toggles which provide a more customed fit.
-Although perhaps not as stylish as other covers, VonHaus has a good reputation, certainly in my experience, for producing quality products so it is perhaps something to consider if the aesthetics are a problem for you.
+Added features include air ventilation, elasticated hem with drawstrings and also toggles which provide a more custom fit.
+Although perhaps not as stylish as other covers, VonHaus has a good reputation.
+Certainly in my experience, for producing quality products so it is perhaps something to consider if the aesthetics are a problem for you.

 Why Use a Grill Cover?

-Leaving your grill open to the elements is highly unrecommended.
-Prolonged exposure to the sun, rain, snow or even wind can leave your BBQ at risk of damage, even if it is thousands of dollars worth of equipment that you assume will have built-in protection.
+Leaving your grill open to the elements opens you up to no end of problems.
+Prolonged exposure to the sun, rain, snow or even wind can leave your BBQ at risk of damage.
+Even if it is thousands of dollars worth of equipment that you assume will have built-in protection.

-Grill covers therefore are the barrier between the elements and your grill.
-They stop potential threats that not only include the elements, but things such as large wildlife making winter nests, dust, pollen and general waste.
-To surmise, a grill cover will prolong the lifespan of your grill by shielding it from anything that might do it harm.
+The best grill cover, therefore, is the barrier between the elements and your grill.
+They stop potential threats that not only include the elements, but things such as large wildlife making winter nests, dust, pollen, and general waste.
+To surmise, the best grill cover will prolong the lifespan of your grill by shielding it from anything that might do it harm.

 What are Grill Covers Made From?

-You will see grill covers made from almost anything if you look hard enough but for commercial grill covers you will probably notice three different materials being used.
+You will see grill covers made from almost anything if you look hard enough.
+But for commercial grill covers, you will probably notice that manufacturers will use three different kinds of materials.

 - Polyester – Probably the most common grill cover you will come across.
 It has certain advantages such as being lightweight, easy to clean and hugely versatile.
 Polyester grill covers will stand up to almost all weather conditions.
 Durability is sometimes a factor that will let these covers down.

-- Canvas – Canvas grill covers are made from the same materials you will find in things like tents and awnings.
-They are very good when exposed to the elements and normally come at a cheaper price than the other options even though they offer better durability in many cases.
+- Canvas – Canvas grill covers use the same materials you will find in things like tents and awnings.
+They are very good when exposed to the elements and normally come at a cheaper price than the other options.
+Even though they offer better durability in many cases.

-A grill cover might seem to many as just a fancy piece of tarp but there are many intricacies separating standard covers from very good ones.
+The best grill cover might seem to many as just a fancy piece of tarp.
+But there are many intricacies separating standard covers from very good ones.

 - Lining – The grill cover lining is probably the most important feature you will want to take notice of.
-It is this lining that gives the cover the resistant properties that are so coveted, such as weather and rip.
+It is this lining that gives the cover the resistant properties that are so desirable, such as weather and rip.
 A good quality lining will aid in the prevention of damage caused by external forces and will extend a grills lifespan.
-Materials to look for include PVC, polyester and nylon whilst ones to avoid include wool or fleece that can prove difficult to clean and dry.
+Materials to look for include PVC, polyester and nylon.
+Whilst ones to avoid include wool or fleece that can prove difficult to clean and dry.

 - Straps – Grill covers with straps can prove to be a very useful addition.
-Their primary purpose is to keep the cover in place in windy conditions which is achieved by creating as snug a fit around the BBQ as possible.
+Their primary purpose is to keep the cover in place in windy conditions.
+This happens by creating as snug a fit around the BBQ as possible.
 Whilst this offers excellent protection from the wind, straps can also aid in the prevention of any unwelcome guests.
 Any number of wildlife would like an element free home for the winter but the straps will be able to keep the majority out.

-- Pockets – If the grill cover is just being put on for overnight use then you might want to keep your grill utensils close at hand.
-Grill covers with pockets aren’t exactly going to win many innovation awards but for some people they will be a life saver.
+- Pockets – If the grill cover is just for overnight use then you might want to keep your grill utensils close at hand.
+Grill covers with pockets aren’t exactly going to win many innovation awards.
+But for some people, they will be a lifesaver.

 Grill Cover Maintenance

 Looking after your grill cover will obviously help you prolong the lifespan of your product.
-Fortunately, this is a fairly straight forward process.
+Fortunately, this is a fairly straightforward process.
 If you are able to regularly clean your grill cover then a wash down with soapy water and a hose should suffice.
-If there are longer periods in between cleans then I would suggest a thorough scrub getting into all the corners and concentration of stitching.
-Periodically, roughly every 3-4 months, I would also suggest using an anti-mildew spray to prevent any subsequent damage caused by the fungus.
+If there are long periods in between cleans then I would suggest a thorough scrub.
+Get into all the corners and areas where there is a concentration of stitching.
+Periodically, roughly every 3-4 months, I would also suggest using an anti-mildew spray.
+This will prevent any subsequent damage caused by the fungus.